ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 There are, however, more languages available from the WebSpellChecker site.
 Grammar checking is available for over 20 languages.

 The AI-driven tools approach for English, German, and Spanish is a recent addition to the software.
-It offers a far better checking quality, and generates proofreading suggestions based on the context of a sentence.
+It offers a far better checking quality and generates proofreading suggestions based on the context of a sentence.
 It provides more suitable suggestions that address mistakes with 3 times the accuracy compared to a traditional mechanism.

 Here you can check the [full list of available languages](https://webspellchecker.com/additional-dictionaries/).